Top Places To See In Darjeeling And Things To Do, From Cable Cars To Toy Trains

 Peace Pagoda Darjeeling

 One of the most popular tourist attractions, the Peace Pagoda in Darjeeling offers exceptional views.
-It was constructed to promote peace among all communities and foster a sense of harmony.
+IPeace Pagodas are also called Shanti Stupas and are constructed to promote peace among all communities and foster a sense of harmony.
 Established by the Japanese Buddhist Monk Nichidatsu Fujii, it serves as a place to escape chaos, meditate in quiet surroundings, and provide a focal point for people searching for inner peace.
-It is a must-visit and a beautiful spot that should be at the top of your Darjeeling itinerary.
+It is one among the must-visit places in Darjeeling if you are looking to start your trip with some peaceful meditation and reflection.

 Entry Fee: Free